ikehawk10/reactResume/README.md

 # reactResume
-A web-based version on my resume built with React.
+A portfolio/resume template built in React with dynamic data generated from a local JSON file.